defisym/OpenFusionExamples/Extensions/NeoPic/ToInstall/Files/Help/NeoPic/NeoPic.md

 Enable the power to load encrypted image files, to store them to a lib that keeps data over frames, or to do something like stack blur or affine transformation.

+## Known issue

+- doesn't support PNG-8
+- collision mask is not right when image is wrapped

 ## Properties

 - Lib Settings